vypr213/cs131_notes_dev/_chapters/pixels/edge_detection.md

 <div class="fig figcenter fighighlight">
   <img src="../../assets/Lecture_4/canny.png">
-  <div class="figcaption">Computing gradients wiht the Derivative of Gaussian filter</div>
+  <div class="figcaption">Computing gradients wiht the derivative of Gaussian filter</div>
 </div>
+*Source: Lecture 4.5, slide 6*

 ## Non-maximum suppression
 The issue with the gradient magnitude that we have obtained after steps 1 and 2 is that for every edge, there are multiple pixels.